rodydavis/rodydavis/assets/blog/the-perfect-brisket.md

 ## Enjoy

 Regardless of how it turned out it should still smell amazing and taste even better.
-If you made sure to come check on it ofter and not let it get to hot it should still be nice and juciy.
+If you made sure to come check on it often and not let it get to hot it should still be nice and juicy.

 ![](/images/cooking/brisket-done.jpeg)

-It will be really tempting to eat it right away, but you need to let the meat set for 20 min before eating.
+It will be really tempting to eat it right away, but you need to let the meat rest for 20 min before eating.

 Let me know how it turned out by mentioning me on [twitter](https://twitter.com/rodydavis) or [instagram](https://instagram.com/rodydavisjr).